MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 ##### Recommendations

-- [Test latencies between Azure VMs](https://learn.microsoft.com/azure/virtual-network/virtual-network-test-latency?tabs=windows) using tools like Latte or SockPerf.
+- [Test latency between Azure VMs](/azure/virtual-network/virtual-network-test-latency) using tools like Latte or SockPerf.
 - Test latencies from your Azure virtual networks to your on-premises systems.
 - Use a split tunnel that's based on User Datagram Protocol (UDP) for clients who use a point-to-site (P2S) VPN connection.
 - Use Remote Desktop Protocol (RDP) Shortpath with a managed network for on-site clients who use a VPN or Azure ExpressRoute.